SAFETY TIPS FOR HOLIDAY TRAVEL: WHAT YOU NEED TO KNOW (2025 UPDATE)

 Choose the safest places to travel

-So if you want to travel, where are the safest places to go?
+If you’re going to travel this holiday season but want to keep safe, where are the safest places to travel?
 Berkshire Hathaway Travel Protection has determined the world’s safest countries and cities for the upcoming year, as we do every year, and here are the top five safest countries:

 - Netherlands